Creating, running, and measuring effective advertising is probably the biggest fundamental of people-based marketing.

 Ad effectiveness starts with tech stack integration

-Advertising to customers depends on a connected data layer of anonymized personal identifiers across your whole Mar Tech infrastructure.
+Advertising to customers depends on a connected data layer of encrypted personal identifiers across your whole Mar Tech infrastructure.

 It comes down to tech stack integration—resolving offline and online data within the systems and channels across your tech stack means you can create better experiences throughout the customer’s journey in a privacy-conscious manner.